 We do the research so you can find trusted products for your health and wellness.

-Thorne scored our top pick as the best overall turmeric supplement on the market, thanks to its unique formulation and third-party testing.
-Read on for the 11 turmeric supplements that made our list.
+We chose Thorne as the best overall turmeric supplement, thanks to its unique formulation and third-party testing.
+See which other brands made our list.

-Turmeric is an herb with a long history of use in the traditional Indian system of medicine called Ayurveda.
+Turmeric is an herb with a long history in Ayurveda, the traditional Indian system of medicine.

 The herb contains a class of compounds called curcuminoids, the most prevalent of which is curcumin.
 Curcumin may reduce pain from arthritis, help regulate blood sugar levels, and improve cholesterol levels, among other benefits.